 puree and baby

-Feeding requires oral-motor skills and ability to participate appropriately in mealtime routines.
+Feeding requires oral-motor skills and ability to participate in mealtime routines.

 A comprehensive feeding evaluation includes assessment of underlying medical conditions and oral-motor exam to consider coordination, strength, and function of structural and muscular mechanisms needed to safely bite, chew, suck, and swallow a variety of foods and liquids.